Unlocking Tenant Data for Better GRESB Scores

 2. Software: Integrating sub-metering with sustainability software

-Integration of IoT sensors and sub-metering systems with a cloud-based sustainability management platform via an API automates the collection, validation, and storage of all energy and carbon data in one central, searchable, and secure location, providing live views and analyses of resource consumption at the asset level.
+Integration of IoT sensors and sub-metering systems with a cloud-based energy management and carbon/ESG reporting platform via an API automates the collection, validation, and storage of all energy and carbon data in one central, searchable, and secure location, providing live views and analyses of resource consumption at the asset level.

 3. Humanware: Ensuring end-to-end data visibility